steqeq/0000/docs/about/compatibility/data-type-support.rst

 Data Type support in ROCm Libraries
 ==========================================

-ROCm™ components support for int8, float8 (E4M3), float8 (E5M2), int16, float16,
+ROCm™ libraries support for int8, float8 (E4M3), float8 (E5M2), int16, float16,
-bfloat16, int32, tensorfloat32, float32, int64 and float64 is listed in the
+bfloat16, int32, tensorfloat32, float32, int64 and float64 listed in the
 following tables.

 Libraries input/output type support
 -------------------------------------------------------------------------------

-The ROCm™ components support of specific input and output data types is listed in the following two tables.
+The ROCm™ libraries support of specific input and output data types listed in the following tables.
 For a detailed description open the library data type support page.

 .. tab-set::